vmalnathnambiar/exfilms/docs/how-to-exfilms-the-complete-guide.md

 ![launch-err](../img/launch/err-default.png)

-The `i`, `--inputDirectory` displayed in the error message is known as a command line argument (or "command" or "flag") that is required for the successful execution of ExfilMS.
+The `i`, `--inputDirectory` displayed in the error message is known as a command line flag (or flag) that is required for the successful execution of ExfilMS.
 There are both required and non-required flags available for your use.
 The inclusion of these flags along with the `exfilms` command will configure and establish the behaviour of the tool for running its extraction (and filtering) process.

 <br>

-## Useful Commands
+## Useful Flags

 ### General

 `--help`

-Displays a list of available commands along with their descriptions.
+Displays a list of available flags along with their descriptions.
 This is useful for understanding the purpose of each flag.

 ```md
 # Show help